 The United States v.
 Apple Inc. antitrust case was filed in April 2012.
 It accused Apple, the Hachette Book Group, HarperCollins, Macmillan Publishers, Penguin and Simon & Schuster of conspiring to keep e-book prices high.

 This came in response to Amazon’s charging $9.99 for many popular books on its Kindle e-book reader.
 This upset publishers, who said the low price for digital books diminished their profit margins.
 Apple, instead, planned to sell new books for $12.99 to $14.99 through its own channels.
 This would result in more money for publishers and Apple alike.

-A damning piece of evidence surfaced in the form of a conversation between Apple CEO Steve Jobs and technology journalist Walt Mossberg soon after the iPad keynote.
+A damning piece of evidence surfaced in the form of a conversation between Apple CEO Steve Jobs and technology journalist Walt Mossberg soon after unveiling the iPad.
 Mossberg asked why any customer would agree to spend $14.99 on an Apple e-book when they could buy the same thing from Amazon for $9.99.

 “That won’t be the case,” Jobs responded.

 “You won’t be $14.99 or they won’t be $9.99?”
 Mossberg asked.

 “The prices will be the same,” Jobs said.
 “Publishers are actually withholding their books from Amazon because they’re not happy.”

 Apple settles e-book lawsuit to avoid a damaging trial

 Apple remained a bit player on the e-books front, with a tiny market share compared to Amazon.
 However, the threat that Apple represented (especially after the popularity of iTunes as a music distributor) meant that the iBooks case made headlines.

-In July 2013, U.S. District Judge Denise Cote ruled that Apple was liable for colluding with the publishers to impede e-book competitors.
-A damages trial was due to begin in August 2014.
+In July 2013, U.S. District Judge Denise Cote ruled that Apple was liable for colluding with the publishers to impede e-book competition A damages trial was due to begin in August 2014.
 Attorneys general and lawyers for a class-action group of customers sought a maximum of $840 million.